Planning a trip and wondering about the best places to visit in Santorini?

 It’s perfect if you’re trying to get away from the crowds and just chill out.
 They’ve got everything set up nicely, and there’s another cool spot called Eros along the way.

 If you’re dreaming of having the place to yourself, your best bet is to go early in the morning.
-Trust me, it’s worth it!
+I arrived around 8 AM and had the entire beach to myself for two hours – absolutely worth the early wake-up call!

 3. Imerovigli

 No trip to Santorini is complete without swinging by the cute village of Imerovigli.
-People say it’s the prettiest spot on the whole island.
+People say it’s the prettiest spot on the whole island, and I completely agree.

 It’s up high, so you get awesome views of the volcano and this cool rock called Skaros that’s great for hiking and snapping pics.